 Excessive consumption might lead to side effects such as mild stomach upset.

 Cranberry juice is made from fresh cranberry produce, and it is a life potion.
 There’s more to it than its bright, deep red color and tangy tartness.

-Unsweetened cranberry juice is a low-calorie detox drink.
+Unsweetened cranberry juice is a sour low-calorie detox drink, it might be sometimes a little bitter as well.
 The polyphenols, vitamins, and other active ingredients found in cranberries can also be found in its juice.

 Scientific studies prove its therapeutic equivalence to cranberry, the fruit.
 Cranberry juice is a rich source of polyphenolic compounds, particularly anthocyanins (1).

 Drinking two glasses of cranberry juice daily may also protect you from cardiovascular diseases.
 It also keeps diabetes, kidney troubles, and dental plaque at bay (2).

 This juice may help in warding off fungal, yeast, and bacterial pathogens.
 It can effectively control chronic urinary tract infections and keep your intimate areas healthy (2).